 http://asiancorrespondent.com/visitedplanet/through-the-highlands-on-ho-s-trail-vietnam-blog-spot-13 or http://www.motorbikevietnam.com/hochiminhtrailride.htm

 I certainly don't know of any travelers who have had either the time or the will to try this by public transport.
-Let me know if you do! about 6 years ago
+Let me know if you do! over 6 years ago

 I did this trip just over 2 months ago.
 One word for it - AWESOME!
 I did it on a motorbike but if you wanted a truely 'local' experience then public transport (not what you'd call it though) is one option.
 For me, the motorbike was the only way to go - as long as you have prior riding experience.
 Vietnam is not the place to learn:)